resolve109/study-aws-sa/aws-study-guide.md

   - Grant permission for a Lambda IAM role within the KMS key's policy to decrypt
   - Directly associate Lambda's execution role with permissions to decrypt files
   - Follow least privilege by granting only required decrypt permissions
+- **Automatic Key Rotation**:
+  - Can be enabled for Customer Master Keys (CMKs)
+  - Eliminates manual intervention for key rotation
+  - Helps meet compliance requirements for encryption key usage
+  - Provides detailed key usage logging through integration with CloudTrail
+  - Ensures all keys are rotated in compliance with company policies

 ### AWS Secrets Manager
 - **Key Features**: